Maybe this Mariners season isn’t adding up, but winning is more fun than math

 “Our pitching, you can’t say enough about it.
 It’s incredible what these guys are doing,” said Seager, whose sixth-inning single scored Mitch Hangier and put the M’s up, 2-1.
 “I’m not going to lie, it would be really nice if we go out tomorrow and win by 10 … but it’s a really good vibe in here and the pitching has been phenomenal.”

-Thirteen games over .500 for the first time since September of 2014?
+Thirteen games over .500 for the first time since September 2014?
 The Mariners don’t make sense.

-Winners of nine of their past 10 despite a wave of injuries an pin-drop quiet bats?
+Winners of nine of their past 10 despite a wave of injuries and pin-drop quiet bats?
 The Mariners don’t make sense.

 One game behind the world-champion Astros, 10-3 since Cano’s suspension, and 7-1 in the past eight games in which they’ve scored three runs or fewer?